 When looking at generating revenue with your marketplace app, be aware that you’re operating in a smaller space than with universal or SaaS apps.

-Your target market is limited to users of one specific platform like Shopify or Magento.
+Your target market is limited to users of one specific platform, like Shopify or AWS.
 To monetize here effectively, you’ll need to deliver value for a large enough segment of its user base.
 This often means outpacing any competitors while remaining applicable to as wide an audience as possible.

 If your app only adds value for a small percentage of such online stores, for instance, stores that only sell eyewear, you’re serving what may be too small a niche.
 Remember you’re not offering a product that serves all online eyewear retailers, only those who use the Shopify platform.